-Perform the following procedure to rotate the image (snapshot) currently on the monitor screen.
+Perform the following procedure to rotate the image (snapshot or movie) currently on the monitor screen.
 This feature comes in handy with a snapshot that you shot using portrait (vertical) orientation.
 After rotating a snapshot, you can return it to its original orientation, if you want.

 - Note that this procedure does not actually change the image data.
 It simply alters how the snapshot is displayed on the camera's monitor screen. - 1.
-In the PLAY mode, press [MENU]. - On the "PLAY" tab, select "Rotation" and then press [▶]. - This operation can be performed only while a snapshot is on the monitor screen - 3.
-Use [◀] and [▶] to select the snapshot whose display image you want to rotate. - Use [▲] and [▼] to select "Rotate" and then press [SET]. - Each press of [SET] will rotate the displayed image 90 degrees left. - 5.
-When the displayed image is at the orientation you want, press [MENU].
+In the PLAY mode, press [MENU]. - On the "PLAY" tab, select "Rotation" and then press [▶]. - This operation can be performed only while a snapshot or movie image is on the monitor screen. - 3.
+Use [◀] and [▶] to select the snapshot whose display image you want to rotate. - Use [▲] and [▼] to select "Rotate" and then press [SET]. - Each press of [SET] will rotate the displayed image 90 degrees left. - When the displayed image is at the orientation you want, press [MENU].

 - You cannot rotate an image that is protected.
-To rotate a protected snapshot, first remove its protection (page 170). - · Zoomed images cannot be rotated. - The original (unrotated) version of a snapshot's image will be displayed on the 12-image screen and the calendar screen
+To rotate a protected snapshot, first remove its protection (page 182). - · Zoomed images cannot be rotated. - The original (unrotated) version of a snapshot's image will be displayed on the 12-image screen and the calendar screen. - Movies can be rotated on the camera's monitor screen only.
+The movie is not rotated when played on a computer screen.